marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

      https://www.mls-software.com

-Then, I got notifiation about "page is not available" (based on HTTPS).
+Then, I got notification about "page is not available" (based on HTTPS).

 Re-change protocol to HTTP and got blockpage by F-Secure. :)